 Ewan was first accredited as a specialist in personal injury by the Law Society of Scotland in 2010.
 He has represented clients who are defending compensation claims arising from injury or disease.

 In addition to his personal injury practice, he also has a busy public law practice.
 His sheriff court work, as a litigation solicitor, involves regularly representing Police Scotland in public protection actions raised in terms of the Sexual Offences Act 2003, the Protection of Children and Prevention of Sexual Offences (Scotland) Act 2005 and appeals under the Firearms Act 1968.
 He also represents local authority clients in licensing appeals under the Civic Government (Scotland) Act 1982.
 In addition, he acts for the Security Industry Authority in all the statutory appeals it faces in Scotland.
 He also often acts for the Police and local authorities as the instructing solicitor in judicial reviews and appeals at the Court of Session.
 He also acts for local authority clients in education appeals.

 Ewan represents businesses and individuals before the Traffic Commissioner and local authority licensing boards and committees.
 In recent years he has also been advising clients in a range of sectors in connection with the separate Child Abuse Inquiries established by the Scottish Government and the Home Office.

 He has appeared for commercial clients at the Sheriff Court, the Traffic Commissioner and local authority licensing boards and committees on numerous occasions.
 He often gives commercial clients advice relating to licensing and other regulatory matters.

 Public Sector expertise

-Finally, Ewan acts for a range of public sector clients who are defending compensation claims arising from injury or disease for over 10 years to include the MOD, Royal Mail, the Police, roads authorities, local authorities, and Historic Scotland.
+Finally, Ewan acts for a range of public sector clients who are defending compensation claims arising from injury or disease for almost 20 years to include the MOD and the Police.

 Recent Content by Ewan McGillivray